-I’m not a big fan of tools, actually the way most marketers use those tools.
+I’m not a big fan of tools, especially the way most marketers/beginners are misusing those tools.
 When you start a blog or as a digital marketing practioner, you’re short on budget and hence you’re forced to rely on tools that are free.

 There’s a very high chance those tools are either inefficient or not that helpful.